it176131/it176131.github.io/_posts/2025-03-01-includes-layouts.md

 And there resides the elusive `<head>` element.

 According to the Jekyll docs,
-all I have to do to customize this is copy this file to my repo's directory and then have my way with it.
+all I have to do to customize this is copy the file to my repo's directory and then have my way with it.
 And that's what I did.
 ```shell
 # From my repo's directory...